AndreaBayona/mine_fng_drools/README.md

 - File Format: Rules to validate the format and content of uploaded files.
 - Data Validation: Rules to validate the data provided for credit quota openings, including checks for NIT numbers, debtor IDs, municipality codes, CIIU codes, credit references, and warranty codes.
 - Action Authorization: Rules to authorize or deny mass cancellation of reservations.

+## Access the Documentation
+Once the application is running, you can access the API documentation at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) in your web browser.
+Comprehensive API documentation is available using Swagger UI.